wechaty/wechaty/README.md

 Then you are set.

-# Start from source - to Hack / Development
+# Install from Github(for hack)
-In case that you want to dive into Wechaty, then follow instructions would help you to run Wechaty bot on your machine, and easy to hack.
+In case that you want to dive deeper into Wechaty, fork & clone to run Wechaty bot on your machine, and start hacking.

 ## 1. Install Node.js
 Node.js Version 6.0 or above is required.